gvwilson/thirdbit/src/fiction/iffy/index.md

 it was all very familiar.
 She couldn't have said how she knew she was underground any more than she could have explained how she had known that her heart wasn't her own.
-She just accepted it as part of her mission, wondering as Sergeant Vassilenko rapped his knuckles on a door how many copies of hers had accepted it before.
+She just accepted it,
+wondering as Sergeant Vassilenko rapped his knuckles on a door how many copies of hers had accepted similar circumstances before.

 "Enter."
 The sergeant opened the door and nodded for her to go through,